 Ovaries and adrenal glands

-As a woman enters menopause, her ovarian hormone production declines markedly and so it is the adrenal glands' role to take over some of the roles of the failing ovaries.
+As a woman enters menopause, her hormone production in ovaries decreases markedly and so it is the role of the adrenal glands to take over some of the roles of the failing ovaries.
 These are the size of a walnut and sit on top of our kidneys.